Research Project Ideas

 More Star Stuff!

-- Searching for “Boyajian’s Star” analogs, in ZTF and elsewhere
+- Searching for “Boyajian’s Star” analogs

 - SALTER: Stellar Active Latitudes with Transiting Exoplanet Residuals

-- working with B. Morris (repo)
+- with B. Morris (repo)

 - using ensemble of transiting exoplanets to look for active latitudes, like we see on the Sun